Frequently Asked Questions About the Archive and Fanfic

-Fanfiction, or fanfic, is fan-generated fiction -- stories, poems and scripts, but usually short stories -- inspired by a movie or television show.
+Fanfiction, or fanfic, is fan-written fiction — stories, novels, poems and scripts, but usually short stories — inspired by a movie, television show or book.

 Recognizable characters in these stories are the property of Warner Bros. and DC Comics.
 No copyright infringement is intended by fanfic authors, who receive no monetary benefit from their work.
 The ideas expressed in the stories are original, however, and are copyrighted by their authors.

-If you need help retrieving files using these Web pages, try the Navigational Assistance Page.
+If you need help retrieving files using these web pages, try the Help page.